 Students are nominated by the Heads of Year and Assistant Principal of Pastoral Provision as a result of exemplary attendance, punctuality and attitude to learning.
-The breakfast takes place with the Principal in the conference room each Thursday morning.
+The breakfast takes place with the Principal in the conference room once a half term.